aridjayarecipes/cutesrecipes.web.app/content/post/2201-recipe-of-any-night-of-the-week-stuffed-pumpkin.md

 1. Take  Pinenuts,whole
 1. Take  White basmati rice
 1. Make ready  Butter
-1. Get  Salt &amp; pepper
+1. Get  Salt & pepper
 1. Prepare  Honey

-Nutella &amp; Pumpkin Stuffed Mini Doughnuts.
-Requires Hallow&#39;s End &lt;Right Click to Open&gt;.
+Nutella & Pumpkin Stuffed Mini Doughnuts.
+Requires Hallow's End &lt;Right Click to Open>.
 Pumpkins are really versatile and they go well with chilli, nutmeg, sage and more; if you have never baked a pumpkin then you are in for a real The best baked pumpkin.
 This is a list of notable squash and pumpkin dishes that are prepared using squash and pumpkin as a primary ingredient.

 <!--inarticleads2-->